-Living on one’s own is expensive.
-It has recently been pricier than usual, thanks to inflation and a scarcity of housing.
-Add to that the fact that when we’re younger, we tend to have lower incomes, and it can be a tremendous financial challenge to afford living on your own.
+Living on your own can be expensive, especially these days, thanks to inflation and a scarcity of housing.
+Add to that the fact that when we’re younger, we tend to have lower incomes, and it can be a major financial challenge to afford living on your own.

 How to Financially Prepare to Live on Your Own